atlasphp/Atlas.Orm/README.md

 # Atlas.Orm

+---

+** WARNING: The 3.x branch is still under development. **

+---

-> No annotations.
+No annotations.
 No migrations.
 No lazy loading.
 No data-type abstractions.

 Atlas is a [data mapper](http://martinfowler.com/eaaCatalog/dataMapper.html) implementation for **persistence models** (*not* domain models).